-Based on medical claims and behavioral health claims data, the top diagnoses in the general population as well as the SPD population are Hypertension, Hyperlipidemia, Type 2 Diabetes and Obesity.
-For children and adolescents, the top diagnoses are disorders of refraction, obesity and

-Vasomotor and allergic rhinitis.
+Based on medical claims and behavioral health claims data, the top diagnoses in the general population as well as the SPD population are Hypertension, Hyperlipidemia, Obesity, Vitamin D deficiency, and Type 2 Diabetes.
+For children and adolescents, the top diagnoses are disorders of refraction, obesity and Vasomotor and allergic rhinitis.
 For BH Members, the top diagnoses are major depressive disorder, other anxiety disorders, and nicotine dependence.
 An analysis using HEDIS® measures to identify disparities was also included in this report.
-More specifically, disparities related to ethnic groups were identified in the following areas: For Pediatric Preventative Care, Black Ethnicity disparity across all measures was identified and For Women's Health, Caucasian ethnicity had a disparity in 4 out of 5 measures for 3 consecutive years (MY 2019, MY 2020, MY 2021).
+More specifically, disparities related to ethnic groups were identified in the following areas: For Pediatric Preventative Care, Black Ethnicity disparity across all measures was identified and For Women's Health, Caucasian ethnicity had a disparity in both Breast Cancer and Cervical Cancer Screenings.
 For chronic conditions, Controlling Blood Pressure and Antidepressant medication management was identified as a disparity for Black Ethnicity.
-Diabetes A1C control under <8 as well as Antidepressant medication management was identified as a disparity for Hispanic ethnicity.
+Diabetes A1C control under <8 was identified as a disparity for Hispanic ethnicity.

 Population Health Strategy Effectiveness: The organization measures the effectiveness of its Population Health Management (PHM) strategy.
 Annually, IEHP Outlines its PHM Strategy for meeting the care needs of the Members and designs a cohesive plan of action to address Member's needs.
 This study assesses the impact of the PHM strategy using clinical, utilization and Member experience measures and identifying opportunities for improvement.
-In 2021 (data reported in March 2022), the PHM Effectiveness study assessed the following Programs: Health Homes (HHP), My Path Palliative Program, IEHP's Housing Initiative, and the Complex Case Management (CCM) Program.
+In 2022, the PHM Effectiveness study assessed the following Programs: Enhanced Care Management (ECM), Health Homes (HHP), My Path Palliative Program, IEHP's Housing Initiative, and the Complex Case Management (CCM) Program.

-For 2021, results from selected population health programs including Health Homes, My Path, IEHP's Housing Initiative, and the Complex Case Management programs were reviewed.
+For 2022, results from selected population health programs including Enhanced Care Management, Health Homes, My Path, IEHP's Housing Initiative, and the Complex Case Management programs were reviewed.
 These programs target members with emerging risk, outcomes across settings, and members with multiple chronic illnesses.
 Overall, the results from these population health programs were favorable, with the majority of outcome, utilization, process, and satisfaction measures successfully met.
 Goals were not met in some measures for the My Path program and a more detailed assessment of the causes and opportunities for improvement are included below.
 In general, one of the largest areas for improvement is in IEHP's ability to capture and share accurate and timely data.